 What is the competition for a keyword in a certain industry?
 What are the types and quality levels of content competitors are producing around a specific keyword?
 How many competitors have high-quality content ranking for that keyword?
 All of these answers need to be in your keyword research report.

-1. Define your Focus Keyword
+1. Finding your Focus Keyword

 How to choose a perfect Focus Keyword?